 The Django users

-In the The lino-book package I replaced many occurrences of the words “user interface” by the words “front end”.
+In the Developer Guide I replaced many occurrences of the words “user interface” by the words “front end”.